-What’s the Tax Free Personal Allowance in the 2018-19 Tax Year?
+What’s the Tax Free Personal Allowance in the 2020-21 and 2021-22 Tax Year?

 UK Tax Free Personal Allowance Explained

-This is the amount you can earn before income tax needs to be paid.
-The chancellor of the exchequer usually changes the amount in the budget each tax year.
+Your tax free personal allowance is the amount of tax that you can earn before income tax needs to be paid.
+The chancellor of the exchequer usually changes the amount in the budget each tax year when they set the annual budget.
 So, what you earn before taxes in the previous tax year may not be the same this year.

-UK Tax Free Personal Allowance for 2018-19 Tax Year
+UK Tax Free Personal Allowance for 2020-21 and 2021-2022 Tax Year

 It is important to check the notice for accuracy.
 HMRC can make mistakes and your employer could end up paying the wrong tax.

 UK Tax Bands Change With the New Tax Year

 With the new tax year starting, figures for tax bands also change.
 Check out the below list of new income tax bands for 2021-22 that will come into effect on the 6th of April 2021.

 UK Tax Bands For Personal Allowance